 Ballade 1 in G Minor, Op.
 23

-From the very first notes in the first Ballade there’s a feeling that Chopin means to tell us something extraordinary.
-The quietly beautiful main themes go through surprising transformations, the tale slowly growing until we reach the powerful and ecstatic coda.
+From the very first notes in the first Ballade there’s a feeling that Chopin means to tell us something extraordinary – a tale that grows slowly until we reach the powerful and ecstatic coda.

 Nocturne 20 in C-sharp Minor, B. 49